 Our brain can respond to and process music from birth.
 Babies can recognise music and rhythmic patterns; mothers across the whole world use lullabies to calm babies.
 Some scientists say that we all are born with perfect pitch ( absolute pitch ), but because we do not expose ourselves to music enough during the early years, we lose it.

-Our brains are wired to respond to music, even tho music is not essential for our survival.
+- Our brains are wired to respond to music, even though music is not essential for our survival.

 As a music therapist, I really hope that one day music will be used more and more to help people.
 Music is so natural to us, however still underuse.